crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 Additionally, I could run a query to identify which users did not login during the past 6 months, and thus I should deactivate their accounts; I could run many other such queries - the only real impediments in getting the most out of the ingested structured events are my imagination and my ability in mastering Seq query language!

-<h2 id="use-log-scopes">Use log scopes</h2>
+<h3 id="log-scopes">Log scopes</h3>

 What happens if I want to ensure that a particular set of events share the same property?
-For instance, there is good reason in identifying all events generated while processing the current HTTP request - what we want is to basically *group* such events by their HTTP request identifier.
+For instance, there is good reason in identifying all events generated while processing a particular HTTP request - what we want is to basically *group* such events by their HTTP request identifier.
-ASP.NET Core provides the so-called __log scopes__ which are used exactly for such grouping purpose.
+ASP.NET Core provides the so-called [__log scopes__](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-scopes) which are used exactly for such grouping purposes.

-In order to group events by their parent HTTP request identifier, one can employ an ASP.NET Core [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-5.0) which will generate an identifier (basically a GUID) which will accompany any event created while processing that particular HTTP request.
+In order to group events by their HTTP request identifier, one can employ an ASP.NET Core [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-5.0) which will generate an identifier (basically a GUID) which will accompany any event created while processing that particular HTTP request.

 The below fragment belongs to [ConversationIdProviderMiddleware class](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/Logging/ConversationIdProviderMiddleware.cs):